treadie/docker-arachni/README.md

 ```

 Alternatively, the docker image can be obtained from Docker Hub and run with a configured
 postgres image.
-The image should linked with the name `postgres`.
 The database can be run as follows:

 ```
 sudo docker run -d \